-Mr. Sakti Prasad Ghosh Independent Director Member Mr. Manoj Viswanathan Director & CEO Member Mr. Rajagopalan Santhanam Nominee Director Member and area of CSR expenditure,
+Mr. Sakti Prasad Ghosh Independent Director Member Mr. Manoj Viswanathan Director & CEO Member Mr. Rajagopalan Santhanam Nominee Director Member

 In terms of Section 135 of the Companies Act, 2013 read with Companies (Meetings of the Board and its Powers) Rules, 2014, there should be at least one Independent Director in the Committee.